atom/atom-ui/README.md

+> :warning: Note: This package is now a part of the [core Atom repository](https://github.com/atom/atom/tree/master/static/atom-ui), please direct all issues and pull requests there in the future!

 # :sparkles: Atom UI :sparkles:

 This is Atom's UI library.
 Originally forked from Bootstrap `3.3.6`, then merged with some core styles and now tweaked to Atom's needy needs.